skip-mev/pob/spec.md

 - *Increased complexity*: Introducing PBS adds an extra layer of complexity to the blockchain protocol.
 Designing, implementing, and maintaining an auction mechanism for transaction ordering requires additional resources and may introduce new vulnerabilities or points of failure in the system.
 - *Centralization risks*: With PBS, there's a risk that a few dominant builders may emerge, leading to centralization of transaction ordering.
 This centralization could result in a lack of diversity in transaction ordering algorithms and an increased potential for collusion or manipulation by the dominant builders.
 - *Incentive misalignments*: The bidding process may create perverse incentives for builders.
 For example, builders may be incentivized to include only high-fee transactions to maximize their profits, potentially leading to a neglect of lower-fee transactions.
 Additionally, builders may be incentivized to build blocks that include **bad-MEV** strategies because they are more profitable.

+---

-# Mempool
+### Mempool

 As the lifeblood of blockchains, mempools serve as the intermediary space for pending transactions, playing a vital role in transaction management, fee markets, and network health.
 With ABCI++, mempools can be defined at the application layer (app.go) instead of the consensus layer (CometBFT).
 This means applications can define their own mempools that have their own custom verification, block building, and state transition logic.
 Adding on, these changes make it such that blocks are built (`PrepareProposal`) and verified (`ProcessProposal`) directly in the application layer.

 To that, `x/builder` utilizes two different application-side mempools: a general global mempool that accepts normal transactions and an `AuctionMempool` that only accepts auction transactions - where an auction transaction is defined to be a standard `sdk.Tx` transaction that includes a single `MsgAuctionBid` message.
 While the general mempool orders transactions on priority as given by the application, the `AuctionMempool` orders transactions relative to a bid.
 Both of these mempool's are modified versions of the out of the box `PriorityNonce` mempool that is provided by Cosmos SDK 0.47.0.

 ### Prepare Proposal

 After the proposer of the next block has been selected, the proposer will call `PrepareProposal` to build the next block.
 The block will be built in two stages.
 First, it will host the auction and include the winning bidder's bundle as the first set of transactions for the block.
 The auction currently supports only a single winner.
 Selecting the auction winner involves a greedy search for a valid auction transaction starting from highest paying bid (respecting user nonce) in the `AuctionMempool`.
 The `x/builder`'s antehandler is responsible for verifying the auction transaction based on the criteria described below (see **Ante Handler**).

 Then, it will build the rest of the block by reaping and validating the transactions in the normal global mempool.
 The second portion of block building iterates from highest to lowest priority transactions in the global mempool and adds them to the proposal if they are valid.
 If the proposer comes across a transaction that was already included in the top of block, it will be ignored.

 ### Process Proposal

 After the proposer proposes a block of transactions for the next block, the block will be verifed by other nodes in the network in `ProcessProposal`.
 If there is an auction transaction in the proposal, it must be the first transaction in the proposal and all bundled transactions must follow the auction transaction in the exact order we would expect them to be seen.
 If this fails, the proposal is rejected.
 If this passes, the validator will then run `CheckTx` on all of the transactions in the block in the order in which they were provided in the proposal.

+---

-# State
+## State

-## State Objects
+### State Objects

 | State Object | Description | Key | Values | Store |
 | --- | --- | --- | --- | --- |
 | Params | Tracks the parameters of the module | []byte{0} | []byte{buildertypes.Params} | KV |

-### Params
+#### Params

 This state object contains the `x/builder` module parameters and auction configuration desired by the application.
 All of these parameters are customizable through governance.

 ```protobuf
 // Params defines the parameters of the x/builder module.
 message Params {